Northern Michigan is filled with wineries and stunning views that you don’t want to miss. Here are the Best Michigan Wineries to Visit.

 Here are the 10 Best Michigan Wineries to Visit.
 Cheers!

 You will walk into a gorgeous tasting room, but I recommend heading right out the door to the right and going up to the balcony.
 Here you can order a glass of wine or one of their famous Frose cocktails and small plates.
 Take a few pictures of the bay then put your phone away and just enjoy the views.
-My favorite wines here are the Naked Chardonnay and the Sauvignon Blanc.
+My favorite wines here are the Naked Chardonnay, Sauvignon Blanc and the Rose…we actually bought two bottles of each this year.

 This is our honeymoon spot!
 We actually stay here every year for a night to celebrate our anniversary, so it will always be on my list of the best Michigan wineries to visit.
 The staff is beyond friendly, and the owners really make you feel like you are a part of the family.
 If you choose to stay the night at the B&B too, just a word of advice…do not be late for breakfast.
 They aren’t kidding when they say “You snooze, you lose.”